 When people think of solar power, they generally conjure up images of solar panels on roofs and assume it is mainly to run the home’s electrical systems; however, solar hot water systems are becoming more and more popular in the fight against climate change and the rising costs of living.

 So, when it comes time to switch to solar, you may be thinking, ‘Is this worth it?’.
 The short answer is – yes!

-Although the upfront cost may be higher, a solar hot water system will save you thousands in the long run, making the price of long showers and big family get-togethers significantly lower.
+Although the upfront cost may be higher, a solar hot water system will save you thousands in the long run compared to traditional hot water heaters.
+This makes the price of long showers and big family get-togethers significantly lower.
 The potential for cost savings is usually enough to get people across the line, but if you need further convincing, read on for more reasons why switching to solar is worth it.